IBM/SpectrumScale_NETWORK_READINESS/README.md

 **WARNING:** This is a network stress tool, hence it will stress the network.
 If you are using the network for some other service while running this tool you might feel service degradation.
 This tool, as stated on the license, it comes with no warranty of any kind.

+**Running on RHEL 8.x Systems**
+Because RHEL8 does not define python executable, either version 2 or version 3 needs to be defined as default python using the alternatives command:

+*alternatives --config python*

+You must pick either python2 or python3.
+This tool will work with either python version.

+An explanation of this can be found in many articles online, for example: https://developers.redhat.com/blog/2018/11/14/python-in-rhel-8/

 **PREREQUISITES:** Before running this tool you **must** install the software prerequisites.
 Those are:

 * gcc-c++, psmisc, and fping